a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/triggers.md

 ## Adding a trigger to a map

-In a map subclass's `loadTriggers` method, triggers can be defined and added to the map's enemy list.
+In a map subclass's `loadTriggers` method, triggers can be defined and added to the map's trigger list.
 For example, in `TestMap`, a couple of triggers are added:

 ```java